Log canonical $3$-fold complements: Lifting complements from curves

 Assume that the general fiber of $Z \rar T$ is not smooth.
 Then, the pair $(Z,B_Z)$ has a horizontal non-terminal valuation over $T$.
-Let $\pi \colon Z'' \rightarrow Z$ be a projective birational morphism which extracts only the minimal log discrepancy of the general fiber of $Z \rightarrow T$.
+Let $\pi \colon Z'' \rightarrow Z$ be a projective birational morphism that only extracts a divisor computing the minimal log discrepancy of the general fiber of $Z \rightarrow T$.
 The divisor extracted on $Z''$ is horizontal over $T$.
-Hence, we can write $\pi^*(K_Z+B_Z)=K_{Z''}+B_{Z''}$, where $B''$ has a unique horizontal component $E$ whose coefficient in $B_{Z''}$ is the minimal log co-discrepancy of a log canonical surface $Z_{\eta}$.
-Hence, the coefficient of $E$ it belongs to a fixed set satisfying the descending chain condition~\cite{Sho91}.
-By the global ascending chain condition~\cite[Theorem 1.5]{HMX14}, we conclude that the coefficient of $B_{Z''}$ along $E$ belongs to a finite set $\mathcal{F} \subset [0,1]$ only depending on $\dim Z_\eta =2$.
+Hence, we can write $\pi^*(K_Z+B_Z)=K_{Z''}+B_{Z''}$, where $B_{Z''}$ has a unique horizontal component $E$ whose coefficient in $B_{Z''}$ is $1$ minus the minimal log discrepancy of a log canonical surface $Z_{\eta}$.
+Hence, the coefficient of $E$ belongs to a fixed set satisfying the descending chain condition~\cites{Sho91,Ale93}.
+By the global ascending chain condition~\cite{HMX14}*{Theorem 1.5}, we conclude that the coefficient of $B_{Z''}$ along $E$ belongs to a finite set $\mathcal{F} \subset [0,1]$ only depending on $\dim Z_\eta =2$.